-Physical access to the ISS Data Center is restricted to authorized users only.
+Physical access to the ISS data center is restricted to authorized users only.
 An employee needing access to the data center must have his/her Branch Manager request access for a one-day badge, which will give the employee access to the data center.
-The requests are made through the service request software, HPSM prior to July 23, 2021 and ESM ServiceNow subsequently, a workflow system that is used to approve data center access.
+The requests are made through the service request software, ESM/ServiceNow, a workflow system that is used to approve data center access.
 After the Branch Manager completes and submits the service request form for the appropriate ISS resource area access level, requests are forwarded to ISS's data center managers for approval in the service request software.
-If ISS approves the request and the appropriate training is completed by the employee, the Fiscal Service Asset Protection Divisions (APD) Physical Security Branch grants access.
+If ISS approves the request and the appropriate training is completed by the employee, the ISS Asset Protection Divisions (APD) Physical Security Branch grants access.
 Access to all sensitive areas requires use of a badge.
 The use of a badge provides an audit trail that is reviewed by ISS management monthly for potential access violations.
 Any unauthorized access attempts are followed-up on by contacting the individual's supervisor.
 Individuals without badge access to the data center must be escorted to the command center and are required to sign in/out of a visitor log to be issued a data center visitor badge.
 Visitor badges do not have access to the data center, but rather designate the individual as a visitor.
 A visitor log is maintained at the main entrance to the data center.
 Only designated APD specialists have access to the Physical Access Control System (PACS).
-Vendors that are authorized to have a badge are issued a one-day badge and must leave their access badge onsite following completion of work in the data center.
-A log of one-day badges is maintained and reviewed daily.
+Vendors and employees that are authorized to have a badge are issued a one-day (Temp) badge in the command center and must leave their access badge onsite following completion of work in the data center.
+A log of one-day (Temp) badges is maintained and reviewed daily.